WorldVistA/patch-module/doc/vista_config.md

 ## Mailman configuration
 ### Forum Instance Domain Name Creation
-All of these are entries in the domain file.
+All of these are entries in the DOMAIN (#4.2) file.

 #### Main Domain
 TURN enabled so that it can function as a mail drop.